thomas-ziirsen/web-component-vs-code-extension/vsc-extension-quickstart.md

 ## License

-This software is released under the terms of the DOOM license.
+This software is released under the terms of the DOOM license - beware!

 ## History

-* v1.0.1 - It's LIVE!
+* v1.0.0 - It's LIVE!
+* v1.0.3 - Added support for using workspace tabSize with beautify
+* v1.0.4 - Moved ownership to own Azure Organization
+* v1.0.5 - Bundled extension files for faster load
+* v1.0.6 - Reverted for now - looking into it again later - due to some third-party error
+* v1.0.7 - Added missing activationEvent
+* v1.0.8 - Fixed activation issue